TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 > __Codename__ Ppentac-ob ..
 Esclavos

-> You earn a Resume Review + 30 Minutes Phone Call
+> You earn 30 Minutes Phone Call for a Resume Review
 >
 > and One Hour Remote Workshop for you and your school
 > > Linux Kernel Development Process